Harvey James: Illness and death

-His family wrote on their Facebook page, "Dad passed away peacefully at 8.15pm tonight.
+His family wrote, "Dad passed away peacefully at 8.15pm tonight.
 We would like to thank everybody for all the wonderful support over the past 6 months.
 The love has been overwhelming.
 Rest in peace my gorgeous, funny, amazing father.
 We will miss you everyday forever."
 Sherbet lead singer, Daryl Braithwaite, posted a message, "Rest in peace Harvey James, you will be sadly missed by everyone that saw you play and knew you.
 My condolences to your family and friends."